 \section{Exeunt}

-Readers so patient to have read until here may be wondering what is the non-topological half of the Grothendieck-Hirzebruch-Riemann-Roch theorem we were hinting to in the title.
-To explain this, consider a compact complex manifold $X$ together with an \emph{holomorphic} vector bundle $V$ over it.
-Then the Hirzebruch-Riemann-Roch theorem can be stated as the identity
+Readers so patient to have read until here may be wondering what is the non-topological half of the Grothendieck--Hirzebruch--Riemann--Roch theorem we were hinting at in the title.
+To explain this, consider a compact complex manifold $X$ together with a \emph{holomorphic} vector bundle $V$ over it.
+Then the Hirzebruch--Riemann--Roch theorem can be stated as the identity

 where on the left we have the holomorphic Euler characteristic of $X$ with coefficients in the holomorphic bundle $V$ (or, equivalently, in its sheaf $\mathcal{V}$ of holomorphic sections).
 This Euler characteristic is the pushforward in the analytical $K$-theory of $X$ (or equivalently in the bounded derived category of coherent sheaves on $X$) of the element $[V]$ in $KU^{\mathrm{an}}(X)$ to an element in $KU^{\mathrm{an}}(\ast)=\mathbb{Z}$ along the terminal morphism $\pi_X\colon X\to *$.
 That is, we have